blxdaniel/website-koo/Readme.md

 #Learning Node.js while creating my own personal project

 This is gonna be a lot of work
-Using Jade, Sytlus and Express to learn Node.
+Using Jade, Sytlus and Express to learn Node.js.
+Heroku to run the webpage!

-Thanks to a bengourley for the tutorial and resource code to help me get started forked from his repo
+Thanks to a bengourley for the tutorial and resource code to help me get started forked from his repo.